 1. VG10 Steel: Versatility and Resistance

-VG10 steel is one of the most popular in Japanese knife making due to its excellent edge retention and corrosion resistance .
-It is considered a high-end steel, with a balance between hardness and ease of sharpening.
-In addition, it is relatively easy to maintain, making it an ideal choice for both professional and amateur cooks.
+VG10 steel is one of the most popular steels used in Japanese knife making due to its excellent edge retention and corrosion resistance .
+It's considered a high-end steel, offering a balance between hardness and ease of sharpening.
+It's also relatively easy to maintain, making it an ideal choice for both professional and amateur chefs.

 -